jenn2596/exercise/docs.md

 Note: This toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.

-The toothbrush requires a steady hand.
+The toothbrush requires a slow and steady hand.